 We all love our dogs and enjoy nothing more than spending time with them.
 However, if left alone for only a few hours some dogs can become nervous or stressed.
 In dogs, this can be shown in a variety of ways.

-Stress can be caused by a number of factors, such as loud noises, separation anxiety in dogs, travel, being left home alone, vet visits, moving house and even the introduction of a new pet.
+Stress in dogs can be caused by a number of factors, such as loud noises, separation anxiety, travel, being left home alone, vet visits, moving house and even the introduction of a new pet.
 Dogs can experience separation anxiety when their owners go out to work, or simply leave them home alone for a few hours.

 If you have to leave your dog alone whilst at work or for a few hours, here are a few top tips to help reduce any stress for them:

 Make sure that your dog has enough toys to play with, which would be a great distraction whilst you are out.
 Stuffed toys with treats are a good way to keep them busy and happy during the time you are away.
 You could also leave the TV or radio on for background noise.